GuiBo79/CarND-Behavioral-Cloning-P3/writeup_template.md

 ###Model Architecture and Training Strategy

 ####1.
-An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The NVidia AutoPilot Architeture.

+The model consists in a 9 layers network, 5 convolutionals layers , 3 fully connected and 1 normalization layer.
+I decided to use this ConvNet due the power to process images this network has, I just had to change the input for a 3@160X320 image.

+![alt text][image1]

+After normalizing using a Keras lambda layer the input (line 53) , the image is cropped, 70 pixels on the top and 25 on the bottom.

 ####2.
 Attempts to reduce overfitting in the model